marcoHomeStudio/ESP8266_4Output-OTA-with-Arduino-IDE/README.md

 1. Implementing my own OTA interface to be able to automatically redirect to the Home page after successful update

-3. Pos sibility to choose a Friendly name for the output in the setup page.

-4. Possibility to revert the output state 0 for HIGH" and 1 for "LOW"

-5. (ma ybe) implementing TLS connection for the MQTT broker
+4. (maybe) implementing TLS connection for the MQTT broker

-6. (mae) implementing HTTPS connection for the internal webserver.
+3. (maybe) implementing HTTPS connection for the internal webserver.